Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Abstract

 \section{Abstract}

-Jones calculus provides a robust and straightforward method to characterize polarized light and polarizing optical systems using two-element vectors (Jones vectors) and $2 \times 2$ matrices (Jones matrices), respectively.
+\textit{Abstract}---Jones calculus provides a robust and straightforward method to characterize polarized light and polarizing optical systems using two-element vectors (Jones vectors) and $2 \times 2$ matrices (Jones matrices).
 Jones matrices are used to determine the retardance and diattenuation introduced by an optical element or a sequence of elements.
 Moreover, they are the tool of choice to study optical geometric phases.
-However, the current sampling method for characterizing the Jones matrix of an optical element is inefficient, since the characterization of any given element is time-consuming.
-In this study, we present an initial approach for solving the problem of finding the eigenvectors that characterize the Jones matrix of a homogeneous optical element through Evolutionary Strategies.
-We evaluate the analytical performance of an Evolutionary Algorithm (EA) with a Polynomial Mutation operator and a Genetic Algorithm (GA) with a Simulated Binary crossover operator and a Polynomial Mutation operator, and compare the results with those obtained through the traditional sampling method.
-The analytical results show that both the EA and the GA out-performed the traditional sampling method of 720 measurements, by requiring in average 106 and 193 fitness functions measurements respectively, while having a perfect rate of convergence.
+However, the current sampling method for characterizing the Jones matrix of an optical element is inefficient, since the search space of the problem is in the realm of the real numbers and so applying a general sampling method is time-consuming.
+In this study, we present an initial approach for solving the problem of finding the eigenvectors that characterize the Jones matrix of a homogeneous optical element through Evolutionary Algorithms (EAs).
+We evaluate the analytical performance of an EA with a Polynomial Mutation operator and a Genetic Algorithm (GA) with a Simulated Binary crossover operator and a Polynomial Mutation operator, and compare the results with those obtained through a general sampling method.
+The results show that both the EA and the GA out-performed a general sampling method of 6,000 measurements, by requiring in average 103 and 188 fitness functions measurements respectively, while having a perfect rate of convergence.